Functional Freeze: Why You Feel Numb, Stuck, and Disconnected (Even When Life Looks Fine)

 It’s also about rebuilding expansion.

 When you’re in freeze, big joy can feel unsafe.
-So we do not chase high emotion.
-We build micro glimmers, tiny tolerable moments of safe positive emotion that the nervous system can actually digest.
+So we don’t chase it.

 Agency is wellbeing.

-A 14-day re-entry: return to yourself without pressure
+A simple 14-day re-entry: return to yourself without pressure

 Freeze does not respond well to complicated plans.
 So this is simple.